clementtech/Sams/README.md

 * Choice to open the URL in your preferred Application or Browser

 Sams is useful for:
-* Personal daily use!
-Ever worried about clicking links on Social Media?
-Say no more with Sams Advanced Protection
+* Personal daily use
-* High Profile User.
-Ever worried about being targeted with phising links?
-Sams Professional Protection will prevent you from opening the link.
+* Corporate User
-* Call Center.
-Say no more Phising Attack URL with Sams Enterprise Protection.
+* Call Center